Mazda MX-5 roadster

 MPG, running costs & CO2

-The 1.8-litre offers low running costs and affordable insurance
+The 1.8-litre engine offers reasonable running costs for a sports car

 Interior & comfort